 This moderation of French magnificence is perfect for today.
 Gustavian decor offers ornamentation and artistry, but not so much as to overwhelm your senses when you return home after a hectic day or to make a less-than-palatial abode feel cluttered.
 Below, some inspiration for making Gustavian style your style.

 True, that fabulous daybed is French (Directoire, to be exact).
 But the whitewashed and stripped woods, the sheer white curtains, and the plain walls show why Gustavian style is so restful—and relatively simple to introduce into your home.
 Intimidated by the light-color upholstery?
 Opt for furnishings in stain-resistant performance fabrics.
-The Entellina Chandelier, by Julie Neill for Visual Comfort, is similar to the one above.
 Photo by Paul Costello.

 Antique and vintage Gustavian furniture often has a chippy, distressed finish because pieces were frequently repainted over the decades (or centuries).
 Glimmers of gold—the mirror frame, the dresser-top objects, the side table—accentuate the “chic” in this predecessor to “shabby chic” style.
 Photo courtesy of Julie Neill.

 Painting your floorboards white instantly adds Gustavian grace to a space—and makes pale gray walls and off-white furniture feel richer in contrast.
-Bee & Willow Home has a collection of pale-wood furniture that evokes a Gustavian palette.
 Photo by Pernille Loof.

 Gustavian style isn’t all whites, beiges, and grays.
 Here, the blue upholstery of the armchair and the dark wood of the door, floor, and picture frames help ground the disparate elements.
 Photo by Frank Tribble.